AndiMachtSachen/cagen/README.md

 ### Contract Automata

 In our model, we have two entities.
-The first one is the contract automata defined as
+The first one is the (timed) contract automata defined as

 ```
 contract <name> {
     input <var> : <type>
     output <var> : <type>
+    clock <var> : <type>

     history <var>(<int>)

     refines <name> <binding>